Playtime Is Over

 About:

 Forecast is a computer-generated video featuring a camera panning through photographs of a blue sky with clouds over Amsterdam.
-A slow voice guides the viewer through specific segments of Bertrand Russell’s ABC of Relativity, explaining the distinctions between actuality and perception, and addressing relativity theory and concepts of space-time.
-Midway, the spoken text transitions into music, leading the viewer into a more associative, immersive experience.
+A slow voice guides the viewer through selected passages from Bertrand Russell’s A.B.C. of Relativity, explaining distinctions between actuality and perception and addressing relativity theory and concepts of space-time.
+Midway through the work, the spoken text transitions into music, leading the viewer into a more associative and immersive experience.

 Watch the preview version of FORECAST here